airbytehq/airbyte/docs/integrations/sources/kafka.md

 * **Subscription Method** - You can choose to manually assign a list of partitions, or subscribe to all topics matching specified pattern to get dynamically assigned partitions.
 * **List of topic**
 * **Bootstrap Servers** - A list of host/port pairs to use for establishing the initial connection to the Kafka cluster.
+* **Schema Registry** - Host/port to connect schema registry server.
+Note: It supports for AVRO format only.

 ### For Airbyte Cloud: